Skip to main content

 Function Binding

-The following is an example binding in the RDF4J Repository Configuration Language which translates between RDF triples (over the Catena-X domain ontologies related to reliability and behavioural simulations) and an underyling relational REST backend performing a lifetime prognosis.
+The following is an example binding in the RDF4J Repository Configuration Language which translates between RDF triples (over the Catena-X domain ontologies related to reliability and behavioural simulations) and an underlying relational REST backend performing a lifetime prognosis.

 #